Reynard-G/GA-Bot/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/mit/) License - see the LICENSE.md file for details.
+This project is licensed under [GNU General Public License v3.0](https://choosealicense.com/licenses/mit/) - see the LICENSE.md file for details.

 ## Acknowledgments